 Otherwise, opting for a beverage is not a bad idea.
 The locals living in Northern Ghana are big fans of this beverage, and they usually call it “Deger”.
 Since the climate in Ghana is warm, almost all drinks are served cold, and Brukina is not an exception.

-Your money will be expensed in the right place as it is a rich source of calcium, magnesium, vitamin B, D, and more.
-Try once, or your Ghanaian trip will be nonsense.
+Your money will be spent in the right place as it is a rich source of calcium, magnesium, vitamin B, D, and more.
+You have to try this drink on your Ghanaian trip!

 26. Boflot/Buffloaf – Puff-Puff